Gravel Bike vs. Road Bike

 Characteristics of Gravel Bikes

 The versatility of the Gravel bikes makes them an excellent choice for multiple racecourses.
 They can tackle both on-road and off-road riding.
-The wide-range and broader tires make off-road trails, gravel, and fireplace roads manageable.
+The wide range and broader tires make off-road trails, gravel, and fireplace roads manageable.
 They promote comfort and stability and are ideal for long trips.

 Characteristics of Road Bikes

-They are generally race bikes and can also be used for touring.
-They are ridden on smooth and paved roads.
-They have smooth tires, a drop handlebar, and are lighter than other bikes.
 The road bikes allow you to carry racks and bags conveniently when touring.
 They are durable, which makes them ideal for paved roads.
 Their wide tires give the rider grip and stability on the road.

 Gravel Bikes Comparison Table